How to Move your Business Forward with Effective Goals

 Choose a goal that inspires.

-From over 5 years of Map Making with students, I’ve learned that different people find different goals inspiring.
+From over 5 years of Map Making (This site/resource is no longer available) with students, I’ve learned that different people find different goals inspiring.
 Some of us (like me!) want a big crazy goal that’s a smidge out of reach.

 We benefit from setting the bar too high, because we’ll push harder to do a bit more than we would with a more “realistic” goal.